 There are a few different ways of sedation that Dr. O’Mallon recommends.
 These sedation options include:

-IV moderate sedation requires Dr. O’Mallon to inject a sedative through a vein, so it begins working as quickly as possible.
-During the procedure, Dr. O’Mallon will be able to control your level of sedation.
+IV moderate sedation requires Dr. Atlas to inject a sedative through an IV, so it begins working as quickly as possible.
+During the procedure, Dr. O’Mallon will be able to control your child's level of sedation.
+Your child will have a better experience and be back to normal activity quite rapidly.

-During deep sedation, you will most likely be given general anesthesia, making you almost entirely unconscious.
+During deep sedation, which is done at Christ Hospital in Jersey City, your child will most likely be given general anesthesia, making your child almost entirely unconscious.
 You may need medication to be awakened once the procedure has ended.

-Sedation dentistry can help you or your child relax during dental procedures or routine visits.
-If you think sedation dentistry is right for you, call Dr. Lawrence O’Mallon today to learn more about your options.
+Sedation dentistry can help your child relax during dental procedures.
+If you think sedation dentistry is right for your child, call Dr. Lawrence O’Mallon today to learn more about your options.
 To learn more about our anesthesiologist, Glen Atlas, click here.